Power Generation Project

 Will the proposed plant have safeguards in place to prevent cyber attacks?

+Yes, there would be safeguards in place to prevent cyber attacks.
 The North American Electric Reliability Council (NERC) publishes standards to ensure grid security.
 KPUB already has a regulatory compliance program to meet these standards and the new plant would also be required to meet the standards.

 What is KPUB's relationship with the City of Kerrville?